Petronas Towers at Night: Iconic Photos in Kuala Lumpur, Malaysia

 I’ve enjoyed showing some night photography of late and for those interested in more photo essays when the lights are turned on bright, check out my Chicago at Night & Khao San Road Night posts.

-Petronas Towers History
+Petronas Towers For Visitors: History and Information

 How To Visit The Petronas Towers